Eyewa/eyewa-go-lib/tracing/README.md

 ## tracing

 This package configures Open Telemetry as the global tracing provider.
-It configures an endpoint to where all traces end up using the `EXPORTER_ENDPOINT` env variable.
+It configures an endpoint to where all traces end up using the `TRACING_EXPORTER_ENDPOINT` env variable.
 A user of this package is able to view traces on Grafana Tempo once a trace has been exported.

 </br>

 ## How To Use

 - Set the `SERVICE_NAME` environmental variable.
-- Set the `EXPORTER_ENDPOINT` environmental variable.
+- Set the `TRACING_EXPORTER_ENDPOINT` environmental variable.
 - launch to connect to the open telemetry collector.
 - Add a GRPC interceptor to the GRPC server/client.